Nguyễn Thái Học: VNQDD formation

-The Việt Nam Quốc dân Đảng (VNQDD) was formed at a meeting in Hanoi on December 25, 1927, with Hoc as the party's first leader.
+The Việt Nam Quốc dân Đảng (VNQDD) was formed at a meeting in Hanoi on December 25, 1927, with Học as the party's first leader.
 It was Vietnam's first home-grown revolutionary party, established three years before the Indochinese Communist Party.
 In December 1928, Nguyen Khac Nhu replaced Hoc as chairman.
 VNQDD membership grew quickly, until a French crackdown in response to the assassination of labor recruiter.
 Hoc felt that assassinations were pointless because they would only prompt a crackdown by the French Sûreté, thereby weakening the party.
 He felt that it was better to strengthen the party until the time was ripe to overthrow the French, viewing Bazin as a 'mere twig on the tree of the colonial apparatus', while other VNQDD leaders felt that killing Bazin was necessary so that the party would appear to be relevant to workers, given that the communists had begun to target this demographic for their recruitment drives.
-The French reacted by apprehending as many party members as possible; Hoc and Nhu were among the few senior leaders who escaped from a raid on their hideout at the Vietnam Hotel.
+The French reacted by apprehending as many party members as possible; Học and Nhu were among the few senior leaders who escaped from a raid on their hideout at the Vietnam Hotel.

-After the crackdowns, Hoc argued for a change in strategy in favour of a general uprising, citing rising discontent among Vietnamese soldiers in the colonial army.
-More moderate party leaders believed this move to be premature, but Hoc's stature meant he prevailed in shifting the party's orientation towards violent struggle.
+After the crackdowns, Học argued for a change in strategy in favour of a general uprising, citing rising discontent among Vietnamese soldiers in the colonial army.
+While more moderate party leaders believed this move to be premature, but Học's stature meant he prevailed in shifting the party's orientation towards violent struggle.
 One of the arguments presented for large-scale violence was that the French response to the Bazin assassination meant that the party's strength could decline in the long term.
 The plan was to provoke a series of uprisings at military posts around the Red River Delta in early 1930, where VNQDD forces would join Vietnamese soldiers in an attack on the two major northern cities of Hanoi and Haiphong.